Qatar 2022 FIFA World Cup bid: Schedule

-Proposed stadiums
+Proposed venues

 The first five proposed stadiums for the World Cup were unveiled at the beginning of March 2010.
 The stadium will employ cooling technology capable of reducing temperatures within the stadium by up to 20°C (36°F), and the upper tiers of the stadium will be disassembled after the World Cup and donated to countries with less developed sports infrastructure.
-All of the five stadium projects launched have been designed by German architect Albert Speer & Partners.
+All five stadium projects have been designed by German architect Albert Speer & Partners.

-The Air Conditioning in the stadiums for both the players and spectators will be solar powered, carbon neutral and provided by Arup of England.
+The air conditioning in the stadiums for both the players and spectators would be solar powered, carbon neutral and provided by Arup of England.

 The Al-Khor Stadium is planned for Al-Khor city, located 50 kilometres north of Doha.
 The stadium will have a total capacity of 45,330, with 19,830 of the seats forming part of a temporary modular upper tier.
 The Al-Wakrah stadium, to be located in Al-Wakrah city in southern Qatar, will have a total capacity of 45,120 seats.
 The stadium will also contain a temporary upper tier of 25,500 seats.
-The stadium will be surrounded by large solar panels and will be decorated with Islamic art.
+The stadium will be surrounded by large solar panels and decorated with Islamic art.
 The Al-Wakrah and Al-Khor stadiums would have been built regardless of whether Qatar was awarded the World Cup, according to the bid committee.
 However, the temporary upper-tier sections would not have been added if Qatar had lost the right to host the tournament.